 - Company office’s environment (traditional and structured or fun and unconventional)

 This will go a long way in ensuring that you find future applicants who want to work and add to your current culture.
 It will also be helpful in case you decide to turn your job description into a job posting.
-Don’t make the mistake of leaving out things potential employees might want to know, such as career advancement opportunities and work–life balance.
+Don’t make the mistake of leaving out things potential employees might want to know, such as career advancement opportunities, work-life balance, and your company’s mission and values.

 Bottom Line

-An administrative assistant job description is a comprehensive document that lists job details, duties, and requirements expected of the position.
-It also includes information on compensation, benefits, and your company culture.
+An administrative assistant job description is a comprehensive document that lists the job details, duties, and requirements expected of the position.
+It also includes information on compensation and benefits for full transparency.
 With all these in place, an effective job description will help you hire the right administrative assistants for your company in the future.